bingerambo/kube-scheduler-testkits/README.md

 Kube-scheduler-testkits is a performance testing tool for kube-scheduler's throughput，which can also grab cpu-profile, mem-profile and go-trace.
-It can be easily used and extended than kubernetes e2e test.
+It can be easier used and extended than kubernetes e2e test.

 By default, it grabs cpu-profile and go-trace for five seconds every one second.